Spain to treat thousands of coronavirus patients in conference hall as toll tops 1,000

-MADRID, March 20 (Reuters) - Spanish authorities said on Friday they would turn a Madrid conference centre into a giant makeshift military hospital for thousands of coronavirus patients, as Europe's second-worst outbreak claimed another 235 lives.
+MADRID (Reuters) - Spanish authorities said on Friday they would turn a Madrid conference centre into a giant military hospital for coronavirus patients, as Europe's second-worst outbreak claimed another 235 lives and the government warned the worst days lay ahead.

 Spain's worst single-day death toll yet brought the country's total fatalities above 1,000.